neilmendoza/ofxNearestNeighbour/readme.md

 ## Features

-Search for n closest nearest neighbours of neighbours within a certain radius in 2D or 3D.
+Search for n closest nearest neighbours or neighbours within a certain radius in 2D or 3D.

 ## Usage